 The governing body establishes in writing:

-eligibility requirements for membership, including the prohibition of having staff and/or relatives of staff on board;
+eligibility requirements for membership, including the prohibition of having staff and/or relatives of staff on the board;

-mechanisms for recruitment, selection, rotation, and duration of membership; and
+mechanisms for rotation, and duration of membership; and

 mechanisms for election of officers and duration of terms.

-Interpretation: If the chief executive retains board privileges as a voting member, the organization’s by-laws and/or conflict-of-interest policy must clearly define limits for the use of those privileges.
-The chief executive should be excused from deliberations on matters related to executive compensation, evaluation, and other areas that present apparent conflicts of interest.
+Interpretation: If the CEO retains board privileges as a voting member, the organization’s by-laws and/or conflict-of-interest policy must clearly define limits for the use of those privileges.
+The CEO should be excused from deliberations on matters related to executive compensation, evaluation, and other areas that present apparent conflicts of interest.

 Note: See GOV 7 for more information on establishing a Conflict of Interest policy.